Skip to content

 hail path visual example for weather risk management

-Our API comes with a comprehensive catalog of accurate and location-specific historical weather data, which can be integrated into your existing platforms.
-The Weather Archive is a powerful tool for anyone wanting to access historical weather information to better understand current and future weather conditions, prepare a comprehensive plan, or compare models.
+Our API comes with a comprehensive catalog of accurate and location-specific historical weather data, which can be integrated into your platforms.
+The Weather Archive is a powerful tool for anyone wanting to access historical weather information to understand current and future weather conditions better, prepare a comprehensive plan, or compare models.

 AWS

 AWS, or Amazon Web Services, is a platform that provides cloud computing services.
-It lets you use a remote computer to access the resources of AWS without having to install any software.
-You can use AWS to run your own website, store your data, run your own business, and much more.
-For mission-critical delivery that scales on-demand, is reliable and secure, Baron uses AWS for providing weather data.
+It lets you use a remote computer to access AWS resources without installing software.
+You can use AWS to run your website, store your data, run your business, and much more.
+Baron uses AWS to provide weather data for mission-critical delivery that scales on demand and is reliable and secure.

 SDK

-An SDK (software development kit) is a collection of tools, documentation, and code that can be used by developers to build and develop applications or to help them integrate the code into their own applications.
-An SDK can be either open-source or proprietary, but the two main types are mobile SDKs and desktop SDKs.
+An SDK (software development kit) is a collection of tools, documentation, and code that developers can use to build and develop applications or to help them integrate the code into their applications.
+An SDK can be open-source or proprietary, but the two main types are mobile and desktop.

 • Mobile SDKs are designed for developing applications for mobile platforms, such as iOS and Android

-• Desktop SDKs are designed for developing applications for desktop platforms, such as Windows and Mac.
+• Desktop SDKs are designed to develop desktop applications, such as Windows and Mac.

 Mobile Toolkit